-Find out more about the Earthquake Commission (EQC) n their website www.eqc.govt.nz.
+Find out more about the Earthquake Commission (EQC) at www.eqc.govt.nz.

 In this activity, students take on the roles of seismologists and vulcanologists, using maps to look for patterns in the worldwide distribution of earthquakes and volcanoes.
 By the end of this ...READ MORE

 In this activity, students use maps to plot a graph of earthquakes under New Zealand to show the shape of the North Island subduction zone and compare this to the distribution of earthquakes in ...READ MORE

 In this activity, students use data on historical earthquakes to identify when and where they occurred and make predictions about future earthquakes.
 By the end of this activity, students should ...READ MORE